Silk Road Tour in Central Asia

 Price includes

-• Full board (all lunches and dinners)
+• Full board (all lunches and dinners), except for one dinner in Almaty

 • English-speaking expert tour leader accompanying the group during the whole trip